csark/isp-checkup/README.md

-# isp-checkup
+# ISP Checkup
-A frankenstien mash of other's code and mine to display your Internet speed over time
+This setup utilizes the python CLI version of speedtest.net to record a year or so worth of data.